-The department CEC is composed of those faculty members who, according to the Arts & Sciences By-Laws, are entitled to vote on a particular recommendation.
+The department CEC is composed of those faculty members who, according to the College of Liberal Arts By-Laws, are entitled to vote on a particular recommendation.
 The CEC is charged with the responsibility of reviewing the evidence presented by the candidate, evaluating the evidence in light of the College and Department criteria, and making recommendations according to its interpretations.
-Faculty Evaluation meetings will be open to all members of the Political Science faculty and staff.
+Faculty Evaluation meetings will be open to all members of the Political Science faculty.